|TAYLOR, R - UNIVERSITY OF CALIFORNIA

 Publication Type: Peer Reviewed Journal

-Technical Abstract: The interaction of water with cellulose and its influence on the nuclear spin dynamics in G. barbadense (Pima) cotton were investigated with 1H and 13C solid-state NMR techniques.
+Technical Abstract: The interaction of water with cellulose and its influence on the nuclear spin dynamics in G. barbadense (Pima) cotton were investigated by 1H and 13C solid-state NMR techniques.
 1H spin diffusion results from a Goldman-Shen experiment indicate that the water is multilayered.
 1H MAS experiments provide evidence of a range of correlation times for the water, indicative of molecular motion ranging from restricted to relatively mobile.
-The 1H spin-lattice relaxation time changes with water content and changes between static and MAS conditions.
-By coupling the Goldman-Shen sequence with 13C CP/MAS, cross-polarization from the molecularly mobile water protons distributes magnetization throughout the cellulose (as opposed to enhancing 13C resonances from only the crystalline, the amorphous, or the surface of the cellulose).
-However, spatial localization of the combined Goldman-Shen-13C CP/MAS experiment using both short mixing and contact times yields a spectrum which is primarily composed of the I' polymorph of cellulose.
-Longer mixing times with the same short contact time yields a spectrum that indicates an increased I' polymorph content relative to the smaller values found with short mixing times.
-This indicates an increased I' content in the crystallite interiors.
+The 1H spin-lattice relaxation time varies with water content and is different for static and MAS conditions.
+By coupling the Goldman-Shen sequence with 13C CP/MAS, cross-polarization from the molecularly mobile water protons distributes magnetization throughout the cellulose (as opposed to enhancing 13C resonances from only the crystalline or the amorphous domains or from only the surface of the cellulose).
+However, spatial localization of the combined Goldman-Shen-13C CP/MAS experiment using both short mixing and contact times yields a spectrum consistent with predominantly the I-beta polymorph of cellulose.
+Longer mixing times and the same, short contact time yield a spectrum that is indicative of an increased I-alpha polymorph content in the crystallite interiors relative to the smaller values found with short mixing times.